-Baguio is one of the coolest hill station in the Philippines and good thing that the Americans during their occupation of the country have developed this place to be their mountain resort to escape from the lowland heat, most especially during summer season.
+Baguio is one of the coolest hill stations in the Philippines and good thing that the Americans during their occupation of the country have developed this place to be their mountain resort to escape from the lowland heat, most especially during the summer season.

 And why do Filipinos love Baguio City?
 No doubt, it's the cool climate almost all year round due to its higher elevation.
-When summer time comes, more people would pack up for an adventure.
-It's not just during summer season, but it has become a weekend getaway of people from the nearby provinces and all the way from Metro Manila -- the National capital region.
+When summertime comes, more people would pack up for an adventure.
+It's not just during the summer season, but it has become a weekend getaway of people from the nearby provinces and all the way from Metro Manila -- the National capital region.

 That's just a little piece of history, and yes the Igorots of the Cordilleras have a colorful and vibrant culture, which even Americans were not able to change or took away their identity.